 The region gets between 22 to 26% of global energy which could meet about 50% of global electricity, according to Mohieldin.

-Mohieldin hailed the efforts by COP27, which was held in Egypt, and saw the set-up of a loss and damage fund for the developing countries affected most by climate change disaster.
+Mohieldin hailed the efforts by COP27, which was held in Egypt, and saw the set-up of a loss and damage fund for the developing countries that are most affected by climate change disasters.

 “It took matter from a holistic perspective.
 It wasn’t about mitigation alone or adaptation alone; the whole sustainability agenda wasn’t just reduced to a matter of decarbonization,” he adds.